jonasnic/codingame/README.md

 # Solutions to Codingame Puzzles

+CodinGame is a challenge-based training platform for programmers where you can improve your coding skills with fun exercises.

 This repository contains solutions to CodinGame puzzles, contests and Clash of Code.

 Note: A "&starf;" next to the solution means this is my personal favorite solution.